AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57846-graphql-products-search-with-filter-for-zero-prices-not-returning-results.md

 ## Issue

-Filtering products for price from zero in a GraphQL products search leads to a malformed request to OpenSearch and does not return any results.
+Filtering products for price from zero in a GraphQL products search leads to a malformed request to [!DNL OpenSearch] and does not return any results.

 <u>Steps to reproduce</u>: